Principal Data Project

 Finding Signal in Events and Public Attention

 This project investigates how real-world events propagate into measurable attention patterns.
-It is useful as a portfolio example because it shows disciplined ingestion, schema-aware processing, reusable feature design, and analytical framing that can also be applied to operations, product launches, incidents, and market-facing systems.
+It demonstrates the disciplined ingestion, schema-aware processing, and analytical framing I bring to long-term engineering leadership and strategic consulting.

 Core Question